+What went through your mind when the UFC called and offered you the fight?
 That was surprising.
 Many have asked me whether I would fight him, but I did not think that it would happen that fast.
 I expected that I need to have another fight.
 It was surprising for me, but I was also happy.
 This is a big step forward.
 He is number five in the UFC featherweight rankings and if I beat him, I'm back in the range of a title shot.
 That makes me happy.
 I'm fired up for this fight.

+Would you describe this as the biggest fight of your career?
 You can say that.
 The hype, the audience, everything around it -- that's the biggest thing I've ever had.
 I have not gotten as much attention until now.
+Read the Full Interview.

 Favorite athlete?
 Fantasy match-ups?
 Comments?
 Leave 'em here!

 Tickets For UFC Paris Go On General Sale Friday, June 24.
 Register Your Interest At UFC.com/Paris